Kasakela chimpanzee community: Fudge

 Fudge (b.
 1996) is Fanni's oldest surviving son.
 His father is Sheldon, a former alpha male.
 He is the fifth male of the F-family to reach alpha male status, overthrowing his own maternal uncle Ferdinand in October 2016.
 Fudge had joined a coalition that included his brother Fundi, his father Sheldon, his uncle Sampson and his cousin Zeus in opposition to Ferdinand.
 In October 2016 Fudge led an attack by the rival males on Ferdinand.
 Fundi was his primary supporter in the attack and they received some support from their mother Fanni, who is Ferdinand's sister.
 After seriously wounding Ferdinand in the attack, Fudge was able to assert his dominance over the remaining group males to attain alpha male status.

+Ferdinand was excluded from the core group of male chimpanzees after Fudge established himself as alpha male.
+But in 2019, Fudge was away from the group, perhaps with a fertile female, and Ferdinand aligned with Faustino and Fundi to rejoin the core group.
+Fudge was temporarily excluded from the group by this coalition but was eventually able to regain alpha status.

 Fundi

 Fundi (b.
 2000) is Fanni's second oldest surviving son.
 His father is the former alpha male Sheldon; Fudge, the alpha male as of 2016, is his full brother.
 In 2016 Fundi helped Fudge attack their uncle Ferdinand, the previous alpha male, which allowed Fudge to attain his alpha status.
+In 2019 Fundi helped Ferdinand rejoin the core group.
+In surprising occurrence, in 2017 high-ranking Kasekela female Fanni was observed attacking lower-ranked female, Imani, with the goal of killing her infant, but was stopped and herself attacked by none other than her own son, Fundi.

 G-family

 Melissa

 Melissa (c.1950–1986) was a high-ranking female and mother of long-term alpha male Goblin.
 Researchers also suspected that she was related to alpha male Humphrey and another male, Mr McGregor.
 She was afflicted by polio in the 1966 epidemic, and for a while was paralyzed in her neck and shoulders, and was forced to walk bipedally.
 She would regain use of her arms, although she never fully regained movement of her neck.
-She gave birth to two sets of twins, one set in 1976 of which neither survived the year, and another set in 1977, of which only Gimble survived to adulthood.
+She gave birth to two sets of twins, one set in 1976 of which neither survived the year, and another set in 1977, of which only one, Gimble, survived to adulthood.
 Her other offspring who survived to adulthood was daughter Gremlin.
 Her daughter Gremlin and her granddaughter Gaia have also given birth to twins.